rackerlabs/design-system/_docs/style/colors.md

 ## Status colors

-The Helix color palette includes an array of colors that you can use to communicate the status of a thing.
+The Helix color palette includes an array of colors that you can use to communicate the status of an entity, object, or process..

 {% endcolumn %}